input-output-hk/cardano-sl/docs/proposals/update-downloader.md

          the hash of the installer.
       2. Verify the hash of the downloaded installer.
       3. Notify frontend about it (if previous steps are successful).

-   * If we have already downloaded an update we can ignore all new updates until the downloaded one is installed (which happens on restart).
-   * [Optional] Ideally we shouldn't ignore all new updates, but instead utilize newer update if it's possible.
-Though this one is questionable.
 2. If we process a lot of blocks and multiple update proposals get confirmed, only the last installer should be downloaded.
 3. It should be possible to specify multiple servers and if one fails